Has it ever dawned on you that the key to staying healthy may lie in your feet?

 9. The Thyroid

 Thyroid problems are quite common, but foot massages can be used to increase the overall health of the thyroid gland.
-Simply massage the inside portion of the balls of the feet in order to experience the maximum benefit for your thyroid.
+Simply massage the inside portion of the balls of the feet to experience the maximum benefit for your thyroid.

 10. The Liver